Emotional effects

 Coronavirus (COVID-19) recovery

 Everyone recovers from coronavirus (COVID-19) in a different way.
 People have a range of difficulties.
-These include emotional (psychological) symptoms, such as feeling anxious, depressed (low) or tearful, or having distressing memories of your experience.
+These include emotional (psychological) symptoms, such as feeling anxious, depressed (low) or tearful, or having distressing memories of their experience.

 Dealing with these difficult symptoms and other things that cause stress might feel overwhelming.
 Some people might find that this affects their mental health.